mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Waiting for what?"

 Kipnu looked into Linyu's eyes for answers, then noticed that the kaln had been staring wide-eyed at something behind him.
-Kipnu flung himself around with his torch held high and caught the nose of a woman dressed in a thick robe of black kelp, her skin covered with blue luminescent flow tattoos.
-In her left hand was a wooden spear as tall as she was.
-She grunted with fury at the torch, and removed it from Kipnu's hand with ease.
-The two began to run, but the dark made it hard to see and Kipnu tripped on a root after only a few steps.
-The woman ran after Linyu, but in a desparate effort to save hae, Kipnu grabbed the woman's legs.
-She stumbled to the ground along with the torch and her spear.
-Her body twisted itself, wrestling free from Kipnu's grasp in an instant, and she jumped forward to search for the child but the darkness and the leaves had veiled hae path.
-The mysterious woman stood frustrated for a few moments, then turned and ambled toward Kipnu with a furious look on her face, crushing the the torch under her bare foot.
+Kipnu flung himself around with his torch held high and caught the nose of a woman.
+She was dressed in a thick coat of black kelp, her skin covered with luminescent blue markings.
+She grunted at the torch and quickly flicked a wooden pole to remove it from Kipnu's hand.

+He began to run, but he didn't notice a simple tree root at his feet that tumbled him onto the ground.
+The woman ran after Linyu, but Kipnu grabbed her ankles in an attempt to save hae.
+She stumbled to the ground with her pole beside her, but in an instant she freed herself from Kipnu's grasp and was back on her feet searching for the child.
+But much to her chagrin, the darkness and the leaves had veiled hae path.
+With a frustrated huff she ambled toward Kipnu, crushing the makeshift torch under her bare foot.

-She pinned him to the ground, demanded, "How do you know Linyu?!"
+"How do you know Linyu?!" she demanded.
+Her arm was pinning him to the ground.
 Kipnu remained silent in shock.
-The luminescent ink in her skin was reflecting off of his terrified face and illuminating her own.
-He tried to wrestle free, but she drew her spear to his neck,
+The luminescent glow of her skin filled his eyes and illuminating her own.
+He tried to wrestle free, but she held the pole tightly against his neck to stop him.

-"Don't run.
-The other guardians won't be so forgiving."

-She smirked, "Besides, nobody here wants you dead."
+"Don't run," she said.
+"The other guardians won't be so forgiving.
+Besides, nobody here wants you dead."
 She leaned in closer to his face and smirked at him.
 "We like our prey alive."